SchokiCoder/book_modern_c/src/2_typesnvars.md

 the binary representation for it looks like this:
 0 0 0 0 0 0 0 0

-We now add 1 to "num"
+We now add 1 to "num",
 num = num + 1;
 and it changes as follows:
 0 0 0 0 0 0 0 1